kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/how-to-get-anything-you-want-in-life/executive-functioning-skills.md

 <aside>

-🪞 **In the relevant column, rate your current competence in each of the 3 executive function skills, and describe a situation when your abilities in that skill have either helped or hindered you in achieving in a goal.
+🪞 In the relevant column, rate your current competence in each of the 3 executive function skills, and describe a situation when your abilities in that skill have either helped or hindered you in achieving in a goal.
 Rating pptions: Poor, Average, Good, Excellent.
-And provide an example of **

 </aside>